AI InterviewGoogle Interview WarmupGoogle Interview Warmup discontinuedGoogle Interview Warmup alternativeAI interview practice free

 Is Google Interview Warmup free?

 Google Interview Warmup was free when it operated.
 It shut down in April 2026 and is no longer available.
-Google's current free interview practice resources include Gemini Live (with manual prompting) and Career Dreamer for career exploration.
+Google's current free-adjacent options are Gemini Live for conversational practice and Career Dreamer for career exploration, but neither is the same one-click warmup tool.

 Is Google Interview Warmup worth using in 2026?